isadoramoura/shoreline-contractors/_services/furniture.md

 <div class="accordion">
 <h4 class="h6">How Long Will Kitchen Cabinet Paint Last?</h4>
 <div class="accordion__hidden">
 <p></p><p>The lifespan of your cabinet coating depends on a number of factors including the paint quality, the quality of workmanship, the prep work and detail done on the cabinetry before painting.
 If this is coupled with great maintenance, your cabinet paint can restore their finishes for up to 10 years.
-At Newline Painting, we offer generous warranty on all our cabinet painting services.</p>
+At Shoreline Painting, we offer generous warranty on all our cabinet painting services.</p>
 <p></p>
 </div>
 </div>